Skip to main content

 Buffalo Philharmonic Orchestra – Buffalo, New York

-This respected New York organization presents an expansive musical calendar – more than 120 concerts a year – that includes everything from Baroque classical to orchestral renditions of Motown and rock ‘n’ roll.
-After the symphony, tour Buffalo’s other artistic offerings, including Frank Lloyd Wright’s Martin House, Albright-Knox Art Gallery and St. Joseph’s Cathedral.
+This respected New York organization presents an expansive musical calendar – more than 100 concerts a year – that includes everything from Baroque classical to orchestral renditions of Motown and rock ‘n’ roll.
+After the symphony, tour Buffalo’s other artistic offerings, including Frank Lloyd Wright’s Martin House, the Buffalo AKG Art Museum and St. Joseph’s Cathedral.

 Exploring the Martin House, one of Buffalo’s many cultural offerings